OxfordRSE/trachomAMIS/tests/README.md

   function remains consistent with previous implementions.
 This test only performs a couple of iterations of the AMIS algorithm and is relatively short to run.
 It is most useful during development.
-- `test_ecfd.R` A test that computes the empirical cumulant distribution function (ECDF) from the sampled weighted parameters and compares it to the ECDF computed from the reference prevalence data.
+- `test_ecdf.R` A test that computes the empirical cumulant distribution function (ECDF) from the sampled weighted parameters and compares it to the ECDF computed from the reference prevalence data.
 This test is longer to run but provide good assurance that the package is running